 20. Visit a museum.
-Even the smallest, one-horse towns tend to have a museum and it’s a great activity in the rain which also leaves you feeling like you’ve explored something of your destination.
+Even the smallest, one-horse towns tend to have a museum and it’s a great activity which also leaves you feeling like you’ve explored something of your destination.
 For better immersion, try to find a guide to walk you through the museum.

 21. Make some new friends.
 Those people hanging around in the lobby – they’re bored and frustrated too.
 Strike up a conversation.
-You never know, they could become friends for life or at least have an idea of things to do when it’s raining on holiday.
+You never know, they could become friends for life or at least have some more rainy day suggestions.

 22. Charge all your electronic devices.
 Laptop, tablet, phone, camera, external battery.
 When was the last time they all had a full battery at the same time?
 Get everything charged so you’re ready to go exploring when the rain does stop.

 23. Organise your luggage.
 Where did you put that sunblock when you shoved it in your bag in a hurry and why is your hand sanitiser at the bottom of your dirty laundry when it should be in your handbag.
 Get your stuff together so you spend less time looking for things and more time adventuring when the weather turns for the better.

 24. Dance in the rain.
 Kind of.
 Take a dance class, or just pop your favourite tunes on in your room and have a boogie.
 Did you know that dancing is actually good for your mental health as well as your physical health.

 25. Do some trip planning.
 If you’re on a multi-location trip, plan where you’re going next.
 It’s surprising how much of a time suck this is, making it an ideal thing to do when it rains.
 Got everything planned?
 What about your next trip?
 You can find my +100 favourite websites for trip planning here.